seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 ## Model Selection and Evaluation

 Five models were presented in the previous assessment.
-This year, four models are presented with the  reference model being the same configuration as last year, three sensitivities are considered, one with a  different treatment of NMFS bottom trawl survey (BTS) data using a geo-spatial model (VAST; Thorson and Barnett 2017), another which weights the survey data more heavily, and a third which weights the size composition data according to Francis' (2011) approach.
+This year, four models are presented with the  reference model being the same configuration as last year (Ianelli et al. 2017), two sensitivities are considered, one with a  different treatment of NMFS bottom trawl survey (BTS) data using a geo-spatial model (VAST; Thorson and Barnett 2017, Appendix C).
+A second sensitivity was constructed which weights the survey data more heavily.
 In addition to these sensitivities, we also evaluated the impact of adding new data to the reference model.
 In summary, the following lists the models presented and the naming convention  used:

 1. **2017 Model**: the 2017 recommended model without any new data